House nixes requiring income-tax cuts when Arizona has surplus

 There is no reverse procedure for times of deficit.

-Senate Bill 1577, which passed on a preliminary voice vote but then failed a final roll-call vote, would have required an annual determination of the "structural surplus.''
+Senate Bill 1577, which passed on a preliminary voice vote but then failed a roll-call vote Monday, would have required an annual determination of the "structural surplus.''
 That's the amount of ongoing state revenues above anticipated ongoing expenses, adjusted for population growth and inflation.

 The Arizona Department of Revenue would then have had to permanently reduce the state's income tax rate equal to half that figure.